h6ah4i/android-advancedrecyclerview/docs/swipeable.md

 ## Step 1.
 Make the adapter supports stable ID

 **This step is very important.
-If adapter does not return stable & unique ID, it will cause weird behaviors (wrong animation, NPE, etc...)**
+If adapter does not return stable & unique ID, that will cause some weird behaviors (wrong animations, NPE, etc...)**

 ```java
 class MyAdapter extends RecyclerView.Adapter<MyAdapter.MyViewHolder> {